gummiks/gummiks.github.io/_posts/2014-01-19-northernlights.md

 _"The prospects are at 6!
 The prospects are at 6!!
 Have you seen what's happening outside?
 It's green!
 Everything!
 I'm heading out in 5.
 Are you with me?"_

-I'm quite impressed for those of my friends that decided spontaneously leave the things they were doing after receiving such an abrupt phonecall without any other notice, then quickly put on a jacket and an extra pair of socks, grab a snack and to join me to drive into the night in an attempt to capture the Aurora.
+I'm quite impressed of those of my friends that decided spontaneously leave the things they were doing after receiving such an abrupt phonecall without any other notice, then quickly put on a jacket and an extra pair of socks, grab a snack and to join me to drive into the night in an attempt to capture the Aurora.
 Different ways were used: some tried filming; other took handheld pictures; others pictures on a tripod; and still others on a dolly; some wrote short stories and poems; some stood and leaned their head gaping just a little bit too much, straining their neck; others lay down on the ground on the cold winter snow, laying absolutely still to see if they could hear them;
 others tried running around and dancing, either dancing with them or plainly just to keep warm.
 Some of my friends were irritated, hung up and went right back to sleep.